Klipper3d/klipper/docs/Debugging.md

 The [simulavr](http://www.nongnu.org/simulavr/) tool enables one to simulate an Atmel ATmega micro-controller.
-This section describes how one can run test gcode files through simulavr.
+This section describes how one can run test G-Code files through simulavr.
 It is recommended to run this on a desktop class machine (not a Raspberry Pi) as it does require significant cpu to run efficiently.